Registered Retirement Income Fund (RRIF)

 Withdrawals from a RRIF are fully taxable.
 Working with a financial pro could save you taxes and headache.
 Here’s what to expect when you meet with us and what happens after.

-Starting the conversation
+1. Start the conversation

 Ideally, you should reach out to us a few years before retirement.
-If you wait until 71 to convert your RRSP into a RRIF, you might miss out on decisions that could save you money.
+If you wait until you’re 71 to convert your RRSP into a RRIF, you might miss out on decisions that could save you money.

 Book an appointment

-RRIF withdrawal amounts and tax brackets
+3. Plan your RRIF withdrawal amounts

 We’ll help plan withdrawals.
 Once you convert some or all your RRSP into a RRIF, every year you’ll have to withdraw at least the required minimum percentage based on age.
 This taxable income could change your tax bracket or eligibility for government benefits like the Guaranteed Income Supplement (GIS) and Old Age Security (OAS).
 Make it easy for yourself and talk to us about automated withdrawals.

-Converting RRSP to RRIF
+4. Convert your RRSP to RRIF

-Keep investing
+5. Keep investing

 RRIF investment income continues to be tax-deferred within the plan.
 When you were contributing to your RRSP, you were probably using long-term investment strategies.
-Now that you’re withdrawing from your savings, it’s good to use both short and long-term investment strategies.
+Now that you’re withdrawing from your savings, it’s good to use both short- and long-term investment strategies.
 Consider booking a portfolio review twice a year to stay on track.

-Sit back and enjoy your retirement
+6. Sit back and enjoy your retirement

 After all that math, it’s time to enjoy.
 You can always adjust your withdrawal plan or occasionally take extra.